iCHAIT/Python-Scripts/Facebook/README.md

 FBWishReplier
 ==============

-Automate replies to all birthday wishes on your facebook wallfacebook.
+Automate replies to all birthday wishes on your facebook wall.

 ## Usage